Scryfox/Basic_Nasm_Tools/README.md

 5. Contributing

 ### Files
-The two main files are the x86 and x64 libraries, each named accordingly.
+The two main files are the [x86](https://github.com/Scryfox/Basic_Nasm_Tools/blob/master/nasm_tools_32.asm) and [x64](https://github.com/Scryfox/Basic_Nasm_Tools/blob/master/nasm_tools_64.asm) libraries.
+These contain macros that should aid in basic tasks so that you can focus on the logic of your program rather than basic functionality.
 Each should be commented thoroughly, though if any confusion arises, please do not hesitate to raise an issue or contact me to help ensure they are as clear as possible.

 ### Usage